allison-conrey/DSC232R-GroupProject/README.md

 ## Introduction

-### Description

 This project aims to explore how various demographic and socioeconomic factors, such as geography, income, and age, shape individuals' educational attainment levels.
 By analyzing a simulated dataset representing diverse populations worldwide and their various characteristics, we aim to identify patterns and classifications using a variety of analytical methods.
 Our goal is to develop a predictive model that accurately explains the factors contributing to low educational attainment.
 The findings of this research could inform policy changes and raise awareness about the significant obstacles preventing access to education.
 Moreover, this study highlights the potential impact on regional economies and societies as education levels rise among the population.

 ## Submissions

-## Milestone 2
+### Milestone 2

-### Data Exploration
+#### Data Exploration

 In order to gain understanding of the data set, we performed various data exploration tasks including visualizations of data distributions and relationships, determining data types, and exploring the size and quality of the data.
 We found that we have a total of six numerical type variables and nine categorical variables.
 Below we have a description of the data and the observations that were made.

-### Describe the Distributions
+#### Describe the Distributions

 The data were collected from the 1994 census database.
 The data were collected using the following conditions: age is between 16 and 100, the number of hours worked in a week is more than 0, and the final weight is more than 1.

-#### Age
+### <u>Age</u>
-The majority of the participants in the dataset are under 50 years old.
+*Definition:* The majority of the participants in the dataset are under 50 years old.
 The distribution appears to be trimodal with a prominent peak in ages from 16-25, followed by another peak in ages from 40-50.
 The third peak is in ages from 80+.
 This distribution seems to generally match the distribution of age in the general population.
 In the general population, 8.7% of people are 19-25 years old, 12.3% of people are 26-34 years old, 25.7% of people are 35-54 years old, 12.9% of people are 55-64 years old, and 17.4% of people are over 65.

 #### Capital Gains
 The distribution of capital gains is heavily right skewed.
 The majority of people had $0 income from capital gains.
 If one had income from capital gains it was most likely under $5,000.
 There are a few people that had income from capital gains in excess of $5,000 with a maximum value of approximately $25,000.